 Step 1 - Download the GMUS Offline Certificate

-- Expand the Organization Menu (contains Organization Name and Your Name).
+- Expand the Organization Menu in the Menu Bar (contains Organization Name and Your Name).

 - Click on the My Organization option.